-At Brooke and Marshland Primary Academies, we hold a firm belief that all children have an equal right to a full and rounded education to support them in achieving their full potential.
-We aim to ensure that those pupils who require additional support have access to a curriculum that is tailored to their needs and is 'additional to and different from' that provided within the differentiated curriculum.
+At Marshland Primary Academy, we hold a firm belief that all children have an equal right to a full and rounded education to support them in achieving their full potential.
+We aim to ensure that those pupils who require additional support have access to a curriculum that is tailored to their needs and one which allows them to flourish.
+Any barriers to learning are addressed and strategies are used to meet the needs of individual children which is in 'additional to and different from' that provided within the differentiated curriculum.
 This is to ensure that we better respond to the four areas of need identified in the new Code of Practice (2014).
 The areas of need are: